datstartup/ubuntuopenbox/lessons/m33-essential-desktop-environment-components.md

 ### 4. App for setting wallpaper

-I chose Nitrogen for wallpaper manager because of its simple and straightforward manner of manage wallpapers.
+I chose Nitrogen for wallpaper manager because of its simple and straightforward manner of managing wallpapers.

 ```bash
 sudo apt-get install nitrogen